Quantum representation of finite groups: Application

-The transformation of a finite group $G$ into quantum circuits holds practical significance, particularly for the gate-level implementation of quantum algorithms aimed at solving the hidden subgroup problem \cite{ettinger2004quantum}, which is a foundational topic within theoretical computer science.
+The transformation of a finite group $G$ into quantum circuits holds practical significance, particularly for the gate-level implementation of quantum algorithms aimed at solving problems involving finite groups.
+For example, the hidden subgroup problem \cite{ettinger2004quantum}, a foundational topic in theoretical computer science.

 \begin{definition}{Hidden subgroup problem (HSP)}